juaml/beautiful-jekyll/joinus.md

 ---

 We are always looking for skilled and motivated candidates to join us as from intenships to all academic levels (master's, phd and postdoc) (depoending upon availability of funds).
-If there are no current job openings as listed below then feel free to send an application (minimum CV and cover letter) to k.patil@fz-juelich.de.
+If there are no current job openings as listed below then feel free to send an application (minimum CV and cover letter) to [Kaustubh Patil](mailto:k.patil@fz-juelich.de).

 **Research Software Developer/Scientist**